 In 2015, the platform was able to land around 15k visits per month, but became stagnant even after publishing 3 content pieces each week.

 When the new CMO and Product Advisor joined, Tim Soulo focused on quality instead of quantity.
 And after harnessing the power of content marketing, now Ahrefs publishes only 2 blogs per week, but with 10x traffic numbers.

 From Ahrefs’s approach, we can clearly conclude that if you want to work on increasing the organic traffic for your business, focus more on creating content on queries the users are actually typing in the search engines, and less on hot, fad topics that are rather short-lived.

-This concludes our guide on why is search engine optimization important for your business.
+This concludes our guide on why SEO is important for business and a brand’s overall digital marketing strategy.
 Nevertheless, we’ll be studying advanced aspects of SEO in depth with further posts to come in future.

 It doesn’t matter if you’re an aspiring entrepreneur or a business owner, the potential of digital marketing, especially SEO, shouldn’t be undermined.